RodrigoPavezReyes/RodrigoPavezReyes/README.md

-## Hi there 👋,  I am Rodrigo Pavez!
+# Hi there 👋,  I am Rodrigo Pavez!

+##I work as a software developer and discovered that I love day-to-day code challenges, puzzles, and clean code.

 <!--

 **RodrigoPavezReyes/RodrigoPavezReyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: